 The Parrot Fish

-Like any animal, the parrotfish needs to pass anything they have consumed and through digestion, the coral and rock that they have been eating does not remain in their usual form.
-The coral and rock they have been eating throughout the day actually become thin grains of white sand, which eventually washes up to the shore and gradually builds beaches.
+Like every animal, parrotfish must digest their food, which changes the coral and rock they eat.
+The coral and rock they eat during the day form thin grains of white sand that washes up on shore and builds beaches.

 Is all sand Fish-Poop